top of page

 #1 RELAPSE IS PROBABLE, PREPARE FOR IT

-When a client goes into treatment there is a high probability of relapse anytime within the first 18 months.
-We cannot prevent relapse what we can do is respond quickly when a relapse happens to reduce the chances of injury or death and shorten its duration.
+When a client goes into treatment, there is a high probability of relapse anytime within the first 18 months.
+We cannot prevent relaps, bute what we can do is respond quickly when a relapse happens to reduce the chances of injury or death and shorten its duration.
 Much like a fire drill, the treatment center team and the client need to have a plan on what to do in case of relapse.

 #2 RECOVERY IS A TEAM SPORT

 Help the person assemble a great support team.
-Depending on the individual this can include an advocate (aka counselor or case manager), psychiatrist, medical doctor, trauma-informed psychotherapist(s)- perhaps incorporating different modalities, holistic practitioners, life coach, peer support specialist (aka sober companion), and other team members if needed.
-We recommend the person and the whole team meet regularly to discuss progress, goals, and obstacles and adjust as needed.
+Depending on the individual, this can include an advocate (also known as a counselor or case manager), psychiatrist, medical doctor, trauma-informed psychotherapist(s) (perhaps incorporating different modalities), holistic practitioners, life coach, peer support specialist (also known as a sober companion), and other team members as needed.
+We recommend that the person and the whole team meet regularly to discuss progress, goals, and obstacles and adjust as needed.

 #3 FIND A RECOVERY COMMUNITY